FAQs about My Indie Work

 You can order them via Amazon.
 You will find links on each book page.

 WHAT DOES THIS MEAN FOR AUDIO BOOKS?

-ARE YOU GOING TO FINISH THE FLY-BY-NIGHT, WHISPER HOLLOW, AND LILY BOUND series?
+ARE YOU GOING TO FINISH THE FLY-BY-NIGHT AND LILY BOUND series?

-The Fly by Night Series, Whisper Hollow Series, and the Lily Bound series are on indefinite hiatus.
-I hope to be able to return to them in the future, but as of right now, that’s not economically feasible.
+The Fly by Night Series is done–I don’t plan to write any more books in it.
+The Lily Bound series is on indefinite hiatus.
+I hope to be able to return to that series in the future, but as of right now, that’s not economically feasible.
 I do not foresee this changing for the next few years, at best.
-I know this makes a lot of you sad (which is why I’m finishing Otherworld even though common sense says “no”), but take heart–I’ve got new worlds and a LOT of new adventures planned for my readers.
+I know this makes a lot of you sad (which is why I finished Otherworld even though common sense said “no”), but take heart–I’ve got new worlds and a LOT of new adventures planned for my readers.
 The FURY UNBOUND series is one, the WILD HUNT–another, and BEWITCHING BEDLAM also.
 And there will be more later on.
+And I now have the rights back to my WHISPER HOLLOW series and will be writing new books in that!
 So dive into my new worlds and see what’s there!
 (And I’m going to add here–sending me hate mail about it only gets your email deleted without answering.
 This is just the way it is).